GRANTS PASS, Ore. (PRWEB) October 14, 2020

 Guest: Dr. David T.W.
 Wong, DMD, DMSC, Felix & Mildred Yip Distinguished Professor, Associate Dean of Research and Director of the Oral/Head and Neck Oncology Research Center at UCLA; Fellow of the American Association for the Advancement of Sciences (AAAS), Fellow of AADR, past member of the ADA Council of Scientific Affairs and past president of American Association of Dental Research (AADR); currently chair of the NCI Liquid Biopsy Consortium and chartered member and co-chair of the NIH CSR Cancer Biomarker Study Section (CBSS).

-“The oral cavity is part of the body,” Wong says.
+“The oral cavity is part of the body,” says Wong.
 “It communicates with the environment.
 Essential to every function such as mastication, speech and each body function is the production of saliva.
 There are three major saliva glands that collectively produce 600 millimeters of saliva on a daily basis.
 Saliva assists in digestion of food, aids capability of speech, and wards off pathogens.
-People with autoimmune problems don’t produce saliva; people exposed with radiation in the head and neck make less saliva.”
+People with autoimmune problems don’t produce saliva; people exposed with radiation in the head and neck make less saliva.

 “The portal entry of the pathogens to our bodies is the oral cavity and nasal cavity,” says Wong.
 “IGA antibodies exist in the mouth, offering protection, if you will.
 It is important to guard the portal entry to assist the mouth’s antibodies in fighting off pathogens such as the virus.”